cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 # Step 1: Add Your Project

-Follow the {% url 'previous steps' writing-your-first-test#Setup-Empty-Folder %} except this time add your **real project folder**.
+Follow the {% url 'previous steps' writing-your-first-test#Setup-Add-a-New-Project %} except this time add your **real project folder**.

 You should choose either: